![]() |

 Black Vintage Renaissance Wedding Dress |

-In Spain, Roman Catholic brides wore black, historically, too.
-The custom outfitted the bride in a black lace gown, with a black lace veil (mantilla) draped over her head and shoulders.
-This veil symbolized her vow to love her husband until death.
+In Spain, Roman Catholic brides historically wore black lace gowns with a black lace veil, or mantilla, draped over the head and shoulders.
+The veil symbolized the bride’s vow to love her husband until death, highlighting black as a color of solemn commitment rather than rebellion.

 White wedding gowns became popular in the Victorian era, following Queen Victoria’s wedding.
 Before the white dress, most brides in Western Europe wore a variety of colors, but black wedding dresses were a popular choice.
 Not because it was the most fashionable, but because they were most practical.
 Wedding dresses were expensive and most women couldn’t afford a special dress to where one time.
 Instead, they selected a black dress because the dark color didn’t show stains, and the dress could be worn following the wedding.

-Today, some brides who choose to wear black think they are bucking tradition, and while they are, they are also returning to tradition.
+Today, some brides choose black thinking they are defying tradition—but in reality, they are returning to it.
 As the saying goes, there’s nothing new under the sun.
+Whether for style, symbolism, or practicality, the black wedding dress remains a fascinating and versatile choice that spans cultures and centuries.

 * * * *